dtempx/syphonx-chrome/README.md

 To use the extension, hit F12 from any tab to open devtools and select the SyphonX panel.

-> The extension must be re-installed after every system restart as manually loaded Chrome extensions do not persist across shutdowns.
+> The extension must be re-installed after every system restart as manually loaded MV3 extensions do not persist across shutdowns.